 After that research was publicized, public pressure forced baby-food companies to stop adding MSG to their products.
 Some controlled studies have shown that some people are sensitive to MSG.
-Reactions include headache, nausea, weakness, and burning sensation in the back of neck and forearms.
+Reactions include headache, nausea, weakness, and burning sensation in the back of the neck and forearms.
 Some people complain of wheezing, changes in heart rate, and difficulty breathing.
-People who believe they are sensitive to MSG should be aware that other ingredients, such as "natural flavoring" and "hydrolyzed vegetable protein" contain larges quantities of glutamate.
+People who believe they are sensitive to MSG should be aware that other ingredients, such as “natural flavoring” and “hydrolyzed vegetable protein” contain larges quantities of glutamate.
 Also, foods such as Parmesan cheese and tomatoes contain glutamate that occurs naturally, but no reactions have been reported to those foods.
 In Japan, MSG is known as Aji-no-moto.
 This website page lists ingredients associated with MSG.

 Polysorbate 80 (also known as tween 80): a stabilizer used in a wide variety of products including ice cream, milk products, vitamin tablets, lotions and creams and medical products like vaccines and anti-cancer medications.
 This food additive has been linked to nonimmunologic allergic reactions, and one study has linked it to infertility.
-The study found that polysorbate 80 caused changes in to the vagina and womb lining, hormonal changes, ovary deformities and degenerative follicles in mice.
+The study found that polysorbate 80 caused changes into the vagina and womb lining, hormonal changes, ovary deformities and degenerative follicles in mice.
 (Food Chem Toxicol.
 1993 Mar;31(3):183-90.
 PMID: 8473002.)
 This is disturbing because this substance is in the new Gardasil cervical cancer vaccine which is being marketed for girls aged 9-26 in the United States.

 - Potassium Bromate: a chemical added to flour to make bread rise better and give it a uniform consistency.
-Most of what is added to flour breaks down during the cooking process into bromide.
+Most of what is added to flour break down during the cooking process into bromide.
 An excess intake of bromide has been associated with the inhibition of iodine enzyme metabolism and theory known as bromide dominance.
 Bromide dominance blocks iodine and is associated with breast cancer and hypothyroidism.
-The potassium bromate that isn't broken down remains in the baked good and is a known carcinogen.
+The potassium bromate that isn’t broken down remains in the baked good and is a known carcinogen.
 Numerous petitions have been made to the FDA to ban this ingredient and many flour mills have voluntarily stopped adding it to their products.
 This food additive is banned in most countries except the U.S. and Japan.

 - Potassium Nitrate (SaltPeter): potassium nitrate has been a common ingredient of salted meat since the Middle Ages, but its use has been mostly discontinued due to health concerns over nitrosamines.
 Saltpeter is still used in some food applications, such as charcuterie and the brine used to make corned beef.